• Home

 While we’re at it grab a lemon to brighten up your pots and pans!

 • How to Shine Copper and Stainless Steel: slice one lemon in half and dip it in kosher salt.
 Rub the salt dipped lemon over the metal surfaces to remove grime and tarnish.
 Rinse well and dry with a clean tea towel.
-Have you seen our farmhouse tea towel collection?
+Have you seen our farmhouse tea towel collection

 • How to Polish Aluminum: Use the other half the lemon not dipped in salt to rub the outside and inside of aluminum pots and pans.
 Buff with a clean kitchen tea towel.